davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 That should be obvious, right?
 What good is a consensus algorithm that never finishes?
 Alas, it would seem adding this property to the mix shall be our downfall.
 If a consensus algorithm consists of a finite number of steps, and every potential decision point is a step of the algorithm, then we only have a finite supply of potential decision points!

 This alone is not a problem.
 But it is the beginning of our undoing.
-The main contribution of the FLP paper &mdash; the so-called "FLP result" &mdash; finishes the job.
-The three authors showed that even one node crash is enough for any consensus algorithm to run out of potential decision points.
-In other words, you cannot satisfy all 5 properties (Conflict-Resolution, Coherence, No-Decoherence, Fault-Tolerance and Termination) at the same time; this is by virtue of the properties themselves, and has nothing to do with how the algorithm implements the properties.

 The line of reasoning is as follows . . .

 ## The FLP Result

-Let's recap a few things we've figured out so far:
+We'll show that any consensus algorithm that provides *Conflict-Resolution*, *Coherence*, *No-Decoherence* and *Termination* is not *Fault-Tolerant*: it can fail by exiting without making a decision in the event just one node crashes.
+We'll show this happens by virtue of the properties themselves, not any detail of how the algorithm implements the properties, thus showing *any* algorithm which correctly implements termination-guaranteed consensus cannot be fault tolerant:

-First: we know from the *Conflict-Resolution*, *Coherence* and *No-Decoherence* properties that every consensus algorithm must have a "decision point," which is a step running on a single node that decides once and for all what value the system will decide on.
+First, as we discussed earlier, we know from the algorithm's *Conflict-Resolution*, *Coherence* and *No-Decoherence* properties that it must have a "decision point," which is a step running on a single node that decides once and for all what value the system will decide on.

-We also know that an algorithm with a single decision point is not *Fault-Tolerant*, because the node that runs that decision point can crash.
-To provide fault-tolerance, the algorithm must provide many *potential* decision points; that way, if one never executes because the node crashed, it's okay, other ones running on healthy nodes can compenstate for the failure.
+If the algorithm has just one decision point, we know it is not *Fault-Tolerant* because the node that runs the decision point can crash.
+However, it's possible the algorithm provides many *potential* decision points so that, if one potential decision point never executes due to a crash, other ones running on healthy nodes can potentially compenstate for the failure.

-Or can they?
-Because we also know, by *Termination*, that we only have a finite supply of potential decision points.
-What if a node crashes right as it's executing the last one?

-In fact, for any consensus algorithm that provides all of the properties mentioned above, the following procedure can be used to find a way to make the algorithm terminate without making a decision in the event just one node crashes:
+However, due to the *Termination* guarantee, we know there is a finite supply of potential decision points.
+With this, we can use the following procedure to identify one situation where the algorithm exits without deciding due to just one node crash:

-Consider any consensus algorithm that terminates; it should have a finite set of decision points.
-Take all of its potential decision points, and if there are any completely superfluous ones that can never actually make a decision, remove them.
-You're left with a finite number of potential decision points that can actually make a decision.
+First, take the algorithm's set of potential decision points.
+If there are any superfluous ones that cannot decide anything because they are always redundant, remove them.
+We are left with the set of potential decision points that can actually make decisions.

----

-TODO we failed to justify the ability to sequence the potential decision points

----

-Consider the potential decision point that runs last.
-Since we know the last one potentially *can* make the system-wide decision, it must be possible for all the previous potential decision points to run and *not* make a decision!

-Consider the execution where you get all the way to the last potential decision point without making a decision.
-Say the node that's supposed to run that step crashes, just before or just after executing it, and stays offline permanently.
-Now there are no more potential decision points remaining.
+Next, find an execution of the algorithm which uses every potential decision point, not making a decision until the very last one.
+In other words, find an execution where no potential decision point is redundant: all but the last one run without making a final decision, and then the last one makes the decision.
+We know such an execution of the algorithm exists, because none of the potential decision points is superfluous. <-- TODO why is this true?

-Think about the situation we've gotten ourselves into.
-The algorithm has not made a decision yet, and there are also no more potential decision points, so it cannot make a decision in the future either.
-It's going to have to terminate without having made a decision.
-Which means, the algorithm sustained only one fault (one node crashed) and yet still failed to reach a decision.
-Therefore the algorithm was not fault-tolerant.
+For this execution consider the case where every potential decision point except the last one executes.
+By construction, we know the algorithm has not decided yet.
+Now assume the node which runs the final potential decision point crashes.
+The system has not decided, and now there are no potential decision points remaining.
+The algorithm now has no choice but to terminate without deciding.
+Since the algorithm failed, but there was only one fault (one node crash), we conclude the algorithm was not fault-tolerant.

-But nothing about any of this was specific to any one algorithm; our line of reasoning only stems from the fact that the algorithm provides the *Conflict-Resolution*, *Coherence*, *No-Decoherence* and *Termination* properties.
+None of this was specific to any one algorithm; our line of reasoning only stems from the fact that the algorithm provides the *Conflict-Resolution*, *Coherence*, *No-Decoherence* and *Termination* properties.
 Therefore, *any* algorithm that provides these properties is not *Fault-Tolerant*. &#8718;

-That's the complete FLP proof, sans the state machines and math language.
-But even then, maybe thinking abstractly about all possible consensus algorithms hurts your brain; certainly it hurts mine.
+That's the complete FLP result; but if you're like me, thinking abstract about all possible consensus algorithms simultaneously hurts your brain; it certainly hurts mine.
 So let's take a page out of [Eugenia Cheng's book](https://www.hachettebookgroup.com/titles/eugenia-cheng/beyond-infinity/9780465094820/?lens=basic-books), and recap the proof as a strategy game.
-Allow me to present:
+Allow me to present . . .

 ## The Crashing Game